-When a company issues new shares of stock after its initial public offering (IPO), the existing shares decrease in value.
-Think of it as cutting slices of a pie into smaller pieces.
-The pie itself doesn’t decease in size, but each individual piece is worth a bit less.
-Those pieces, aka shares, will either increase or decrease in value based on the revenue and costs of the company.
+Dilution refers to when a company issues new shares of stock after its initial public offering (IPO) and the existing shares decrease in value.
+Think of dilution as cutting slices of a pie into smaller pieces: the pie itself doesn’t decrease in size, but each individual piece is worth a bit less.

 Companies sometimes issue new shares to secure a partnership, award an employee, or raise money.
 In most cases, the new shares issued will be common stock, which awards voting rights to the shareholder.
 In cases where the company is looking to raise equity financing without giving up voting rights, they may issue preferred stock, which is essentially a bond that pays dividends.

 Companies usually only issue new stock after carefully evaluating the potential dilution effect on their current shareholders.
 It’s also important to look at the message that the issuance of new shares sends to public investors.
 There will be an immediate drop in share value which could be a catalyst for some investors to sell.